Project NIA

 Project NIA is an American advocacy organization that supports youth in trouble with the law as well as those victimized by violence and crime, through community-based alternatives as opposed to formal legal proceedings.
-This project is aiming to end juvenile incarceration.
+The organization was founded in 2009 by activist and educator Mariame Kaba, with the project aiming to end juvenile incarceration.
 NIA comes from a Swahili word for "with purpose".
-The organization was founded by Mariame Kaba.